 In 1975, the Town of Colma was annexed to CFPD.
-The District's service area is currently approximately 3.2 square miles and includes unincorporated Broadmoor/Garden Village, the Town of Colma, and adjacent unincorporated areas.
-As indicated on Exhibit IV-10, the District's boundaries are irregular and include non-contiguous areas that were created over time as other areas were annexed to the City of Daly City (which has its own fire department).
+The District's service area is currently approximately 2.55 square miles and includes unincorporated Broadmoor/Garden Village, the Town of Colma, and adjacent unincorporated areas.
+As indicated on Exhibit IV-10, the District's boundaries are irregular and include non-contiguous areas that were created over time as other areas were annexed to the City of Daly City (which has its own fire department) and detached from the fire district.
 The CFPD service territory includes a wide range of land uses, including single- and multi-family residential, commercial, retail, and cemetery uses.